intuit/perfsizesagemaker/README.md

 [![Python Publish](https://github.com/intuit/perfsizesagemaker/actions/workflows/python-publish.yml/badge.svg)](https://github.com/intuit/perfsizesagemaker/actions/workflows/python-publish.yml)

-`perfsizesagemaker` is a tool that automates performance testing to determine the right size of infrastructure for AWS SageMaker endpoints.
-Given requirements for latency and error rate, the tool tries various instance type and count configurations to see which ones can meet the requirements, and then provides a recommendation and detailed report.
+`perfsizesagemaker` is a tool that uses automated performance testing to determine the right size of infrastructure for hosting models on AWS SageMaker.

+To host models on AWS SageMaker endpoints, model owners need to determine appropriate configuration settings that are powerful enough to meet requirements but also cost effective.
+Requirements to consider include expected peak traffic level (requests per second), allowed response time (milliseconds), and allowed error rate (failure percentage).
+With these requirements, the `perfsizesagemaker` tool can deploy various configurations, send test traffic, analyze results, and recommend configurations with cost estimates.

 - To determine what configuration to test next, a [step manager](perfsizesagemaker/step/sagemaker.py)